lake-wg/authz/draft-ietf-lake-authz.md

 ~~~~~~~~~~~
 {: #fig-u-responder title="The ELA reverse flow, when U is the EDHOC responder." artwork-align="center"}

-The following subsections explain how the processing of the elements in U and V differ from the description in {{U-V}}.
+The following subsections detail how the processing of the elements in U and V differ from the description in {{U-V}}.

 #### Message 1